-In addition to spearheading the founding of the Christian Rights and Freedom Institute, Growth Ministries, and Agape Charities at St. Katherine, Fr.
-Philemon is a past member of the Board of Directors of the Orthodox Christian Mission Center (St. Augustine, FL), serves on the Atlanta Metropolis’ Strategic Planning Committee, and Chairs the Village Planning Committee, an effort to establish an active living community at the Atlanta Metropolis’ Diakonia Center (220 acres in Salem, SC).
+Fr.
+Philemon is a past member of the Board of Directors of the Orthodox Christian Mission Center (St. Augustine, FL), serves on the Atlanta Metropolis’ Strategic Planning Committee, and Chairs the Village Planning Committee, an exploratory effort to establish an active living community at the Atlanta Metropolis’ Diakonia Center (220 acres in Salem, SC).

 Fr.
-Philemon and Presvytera Maria are blessed with a son, two daughters, and a granddaughter.
+Philemon and Presvytera Maria are blessed with a son, two daughters, and several grandchildren.